tmobile/magentaA11y/_checklist-native/text-input.md

 categories: controls

 keyboard:
-  tab, arrow keys or ctl-tab: |
+  tab, arrow keys or ctl+tab: |
-    Focus visibly moves to and from the text input. space bar: |
+    Focus visibly moves to and from the text input space bar: |
-    Places the user in editing mode inside the input.
+    Places the user in editing mode inside the input

 mobile:
   swipe: |
-    Focus moves to the element, expresses its name, role, and state-if disabled.
+    Focus moves to the element, expresses its name, role, input value and state-if disabled
   doubletap: |
-    Keyboard appears to edit.
+    Keyboard appears to edit

 screenreader:
   name:  |